Mosul question

 On May 19, 1924, the Istanbul Conference was held between Turkey and Britain.
 At the conference, the Turkish side argued that Mosul had historically always been Ottoman territory, that this situation had not changed at the end of the First World War, and that since two thirds of the population of the province consisted of Muslim Turks and Kurds, Mosul should be within the borders of Turkey for historical, military and ethnic reasons.
 The Istanbul Conference was dissolved after the British side steadfastly rejected Turkey's request.
 The dispute was taken to the League of Nations, where the Turkish side repeated their arguments and demanded a general referendum.
 Britain rejected that request as well, stating that the people of the region lacked a national consciousness.
 The Turkish side continued to push for the inclusion of Mosul into Turkey due to ethnic reasons despite the city of Mosul being a majority Arab city.

+The Organisation of the League of Nations made a decision on December 16, 1925, allotting the vilayet of Mosul to Iraq, buth with a stipulation reserving to the Kurds the fulfilment of their desires, mainly that "officials of Kurd race should be appointed for the government of their country, for the administration of justice and for teaching in the schools and that the Kurd language should be the official language of all these services."
 The League of Nations Council appointed an investigative commission that recommended that Iraq should retain Mosul, and Turkey reluctantly assented to the decision by signing the Frontier Treaty of 1926 with the Iraqi government.
 Iraq agreed to give to Turkey 10 percent of the royalty that was soon expected to flow from the Turkish Petroleum Company to the Iraqi government with the 75-year concession signed on March 14, 1925 between the two.
 The company found oil near Kirkuk in 1927 and the first significant commercial exploitation of oil from Mosul began in 1934 with the opening of the Kirkuk-Haifa oil pipeline.